 The Project - Future Fictions of Crow Park

 What happens when we shift our position from viewers of the natural world to cohabitors?

 Rebecca will be working on a socially engaged project focussed on Crow Park over the coming year, responding to the site’s history as a picturesque ‘viewing station’, it’s role in struggles for land access and the establishment of the National Trust.

 This as an exciting opportunity to work with local people to explore urgent contemporary questions about our connection to the natural world, the ways that we ‘frame’ nature, a sense of place in fragmented times, and how we collectively build stories for the future.

 The project will create a dialogue between the town, the park and the lake – a series of storied landscapes that hold a tension between change and preservation.
 Rebecca will work with local groups and visitors to map stories of Crow Park and generate future fictions as a way of reflecting on the past, imagining the future and asking what is important to ‘hold in trust’.

-These co-created stories will form the basis for a series of performances and temporary artworks shared on site in the autumn.
+These co-created stories will form the basis for a series of performances and temporary artworks shared on site in the spring and early summer.